 A. South College is a Tennessee Promise School.
 Institutions that provide this type of scholarship offer two years of free tuition at a community college or at four-year colleges with eligible two-year programs.
 In order to maintain the Tennessee Promise, South College requires a 2.0 GPA, as well as eight hours of community service per term.
 Additionally, we accept scholarships that students are awarded by outside agencies.

-The South College North Carolina Promise Scholarship will start being effective during Winter 2017 for new applicants.
+The South College Promise Grant will start being effective during Winter 2017 for new applicants.
 Students under the age of 21 who have declared interest of an undergraduate degree program are eligible to receive scholarship funds for their first three quarters of study.
 Students are required to earn a minimum GPA of 2.0 after each quarter to remain eligible for this scholarship.

 Q: Where can I find a schedule for start and end dates, school breaks and holidays?